gregswift/erp-demo/README.md

 early.
 With a good implementation of Roles and Profiles, Roles are very minimal and can stay in a single module.
 This does not negate the concept of separating role sets into separate modules, such as role_myplatform.

+## 6_profile_data

+In Puppet 4 native data providers were enabled for modules, which allows you to provide a local hiera configuration at a module level.
+Because roles and profiles are focused at providing local configuration levels it can be beneficial to manage your hiera setup in a distributed manner like this.
+It allows you to avoid trying to determine which single hierarchy works for your entire org, and instead focus on what works for the implementations.